aintnorest/wargame/characterCreation.md

 - Maximum: Base Attack Reach + 3"

 **Resistances** (Physical/Energy/Psyche)
 All models start with 1 in two resistance types.
-You can spend points to increase resistances up to a maximum of 5.
+You can spend points to increase resistances up to a maximum of 5 of each.
 The cost increases progressively as the value rises:

 - Resistance 2: 3 points
 - Resistance 3: 5 points